amohant4/amohant4.github.io/_posts/2019-01-29-Learning-Rate-Deep_learning.markdown

 #### Cyclic learning rates

 All the schemes we discussed so far were targeted at starting with a large learning rate and making it smaller as training progressed. some works like <a href="https://arxiv.org/abs/1506.01186">Cyclical Learning Rates for Training Neural Networks</a> and <a href="https://arxiv.org/abs/1608.03983">Stochastic Gradient Descent with Warm Restarts</a> suggest otherwise.
-Infact the authors of these works have demonstrated that
+Infact the authors of these works have demonstrated that a cyclical learning rate schedule which varies between two bound values can deliver results better than the traditional learning rate schedules.
+The intuition behind why cyclic learning rates work are:

+1.